 Sporting Goods Retailers

-- Sporting goods stores’ revenue is anticipated to grow at an annualized rate of 1.9 percent over the next five years, while the U.S. sports participation rate is expected to increase 2.7% over the same period
+- Sporting goods stores’ revenue is anticipated to increase at an annualized rate of 1.2% over the next five years, while the U.S. sports participation rate is expected to increase by 1.8% over the same period

 Approximate net recovery on cost

 Dick’s promotes in-store experience to offset challenged industry sales: According to Dick’s Sporting Goods’ Vice President of insights and analytics Kristen Boyle, 85 percent of the retailer’s sales occur in person, a remarkable statistic given the increasingly Internet-driven retail landscape.
 To facilitate in-store purchases, Dick’s has transformed its stores by increasing inventory to allow for last-minute necessary purchases not viable for two-day or overnight shipping; by adding additional experienced retail staff to help in-person customers with sporting gear questions; and by opening up store layouts to include areas to test various sporting equipment like putting greens for golf equipment and batting cages for baseball products.
 Dick’s recent sales have been positive, with comparable store sales increasing 6.0 percent for the quarter ended November 2, 2019.
 The company’s net store count was down by six for 2019, reflecting ten openings, eight closures, and the sale of eight Field & Stream stores to Sportsman’s Warehouse.

 Additionally, Dick’s has leveraged technology to increase in-store efficiency and customer experience.
 For example, the Dick’s Sporting Goods’ app allows customers to scan shoes and see all available sizes in stock at their local store.
 The chain has also invested in streamlining its buy online, pick up in store operations to make the most out of its large brick-and-mortar footprint.